aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 However, you may want to have further control over the encryption and decryption of your data by using [client-side encryption](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/client-server-side.html).

-Be aware, that introducing client-side encryption to database systems introduces a host of complex problems.
+Introducing client-side encryption to database systems introduces a host of interesting problems to solve.
-How should we encrypt sensitive data in our items in the first place?
+How should you encrypt sensitive data in your items in the first place?
-What should we do if we need to create an index over an attribute that contains sensitive data?
+What should you do if you need to create an index over an attribute that contains sensitive data?

-The workshop exercises will help you address some of these challenges.
+The workshop exercises will help you address these challenges.

 ## Background